Moving Average Inc.

 One founder shared a one-on-one tactic that's been quietly transforming his team.
 In every check-in, he asks the same question: What could you not use AI for this week?

-The answers are revealing — they live in the comfortable corners of someone's week.
-He picks one apart on the spot.
-The team member's example: you had to pull out Postman and write some API requests.
-The reframe: Claude could write a Python script that did 5 million API requests and then tell you what it found.
+The founder spoke of one employee who had to pull out Postman and write some API requests.
+Their response: Claude could write a Python script that did 5 million API requests and then tell you what it found.

-The exercise works because it surfaces mental blocks rather than technical limits.
+The exercise works because it surfaces mental blocks and habits rather than technical limits.
 Engineers who already use AI for code completion will quietly skip it for the API testing they've done a hundred times.
 Habits live in the comfortable corners.
 The question pulls the AI lens across the entire week.

 Token-Maxing Is the New Lines of Code

 A green GitHub contribution graph isn't proof either.
 AI agents will happily double the size of a codebase to ship a feature; that doesn't mean the codebase is better.
-(See again: Wally, the garbage-collector bot.)
+(See again: Wall-E, the garbage-collector bot.)

 What to Actually Build